Which concerts in the new season suit you best?

 Elisabeth Teige

 Norwegian soprano Elisabeth Teige is known for her warm, beautiful timbre, intuitive musicality and compelling stage presence.
-She lends her youthful dramatic soprano to characters such as Wagner's Senta, Sieglinde or Elisabeth, Strauss' Chrysothemis or Beethoven's Leonore.
-She has been casted by the Bayreuth Festival since 2022, and has recently made her debut at the Teatro di San Carlo in Naples and the Gran Teatro del Liceu in Barcelona
+She lends her youthful dramatic soprano to characters such as Wagner's Isolde, Senta, or Elisabeth, Strauss' Chrysothemis or Beethoven's Leonore.
+She has been casted by the Bayreuth Festival since 2022, and has recently made her debut at the Teatro di San Carlo in Naples and the Gran Teatro del Liceu in Barcelona.

 read biography